jaredpepper2/IW_TechTest/README.md

 What the script will do...
 1. Installs Git & Ansible on the local machine.
-2. Creates a 'Ansible' folder in your users documents folder
+2. Creates a 'Ansible' folder in your users document folder
 3. Pulls the latest version of this repo into the created 'Documents/Ansible' Folder
 4. Runs the FixServer.yml playbook
     a) The script will then perform deployments on the host.

 The script presumes:
 1. You are running the script as your local user
 2. You are passing in the correct .pem file location